 The frame is a formed steel channel with panels in the center.
 A flap of fabric in the cover goes through the gap between the panels to help anchor the pleated section of the cover in place.
 All hardware (other than the cover retaining screws) are anchored by brazed-on nuts.

 The tilt mechanism is actuated by a cable, similar to a bicycle brake cable, from a tab on the seat tilt.
 The cable housing is anchored at the top end with a fitting screwed into the frame, and the bottom with a clip-on fitting.
 The cable is permanently mounted at the top end, and fits into a barrel clamp at the bottom end where it connects to the tilt lever.

 The tilt bolt is mounted to the frame and also holds down a trim panel that covers the space behind the headrest when it's folded down.

 Most TR6 seats have a 1-piece seat back cover that slides over the complete assembly, and anchored at the sides with hardboard pieces and hooks that attach to the frame.
 On the '69, the cover fits only around the front and sides, with a separate back panel that clips on to the frame with the same style of clips used on the door panels.

 With the back panel removed, you can see the 5 rubber straps that make up the structure across the back.
-These are solid rubber like rubber bungee cords, and not the more typical reinforced Dunlop straps used later.
+These are solid rubber like rubber bungee cords, and not the more typical Dunlop straps used later.
 They attach with metal clips to loops in the side frame.
-Mine seems to be in good shape.
+Mine aren't in bad shape, but dry cracks on 50-year old rubber isn't reassuring.
 The center padding is a wedge of foam, thicker at the bottom, and glued to the rubber back straps.

 The cover wraps around the sides, with large flaps at the sides wrapping around the tubular section of frame at the bottom, attached with large clips.